Adaptive Group Lasso Neural Network Models for Functions of Few Variables and Time-Dependent Data

 In this paper, we focus on the function approximation problem when data are generated from a high-dimensional dynamical system and the unknown smooth nonlinear function depends on few active variables.
 We propose to approximate the target function by a deep neural network with an adaptive group Lasso constraint to the weights of the first hidden layer.
+It has been proven recently that adaptive group Lasso can correctly identify active variables with high probability \cite{NEURIPS2020_1959eb9d}.
 We also extend our method to the case when the target function depends on few linear combinations of variables, which is related to active subspace methods.
+For optimizing the regularized loss function, we apply the popular proximal algorithm \cite{parikh2014proximal}.
+Using the non-negative property of the Bregman distance, we show that our proposed optimization procedure achieves loss decay.
+Specifically, if the learning rate is sufficiently small, the regularized loss always improves after each iteration and the estimated value of the parameters converges to the set of critical points of the regularized loss function.
 We conduct an extensive empirical study to compare the performance of the proposed method with the neural network models (with/without group Lasso penalty) and dictionary matrix method with the $\ell_1$-constraint to the coefficients.
 Our experiments demonstrate that neural networks with adaptive group Lasso outperform the other methods in learning various nonlinear functions where the input data are generated from a popular dynamical system, the Lorenz 96 system.

 The paper is organized as follows.
 We explain the problem setting and present the proposed algorithm for learning functions of few active variables in Section \ref{sec:setting}.
+We also prove the loss decay property of the proposed optimization algorithm here.
 In Section \ref{sec:extension}, we show how to extend our method to the case when the target function depends on few linear combinations of variables and state the corresponding algorithm.
 Numerical results and comparisons are described in Section \ref{sec:numres}.